zextras/tech-doc/source/_includes/_usage/files.rst

 recent files and folders accessed by the user is also available, to allow to quickly resume work on these documents.

+At the bottom of the leftmost column you see the used quota, i.e. the total sum of the files you create or upload to |file|.
+The quota is updated with a little delay after a file is added or deleted, but you can force an update by clicking the icon on the right-hand side of the quota.

 Working with Files
 ------------------